Azure-Samples/cosmos-management-net/README.md

 # Azure Management Libraries for .NET for Azure Cosmos DB

 The Azure Management Libraries for .NET for Azure Cosmos DB is a object-oriented API for managing Azure Cosmos DB resources via it's Resource Provider.
-There are two projects and two versions of this API.
-A project of samples built on our auto-generated libraries built against the Swagger spec on the REST API for the Cosmos DB Resource Provider, and another fluent-style API that is built upon the auto-generated libary.
+The library is auto-generated against the Swagger spec for the Cosmos DB Resource Provider.

-Please note that the fluent interfaces are not fully complete and both the generated and fluent libraries are Preview releases.

 ## Contents